 The Rebbe wrote a brilliant reply that did not use a single word.
 All he did was this: he circled the first word of every sentence and sent the letter back.
 The disciple understood.
 The Rebbe had answered his question and set him on the path to recovery.
 The ringed word was 'I'.

 It is hard to translate a biblical text from classical Hebrew into contemporary English and still preserve the nuances of the original, but Kohelet's problem was the same as that of the letter-writer above.
 'I built for myself...
 I planted for myself...
 I acquired for myself...'
 In Hebrew the insistence on the first person singular is striking, reiterated, discordant.
 There is no other book in the Bible that uses the word 'I” so many times as do those first chapters of Ecclesiastes.
 Kohelet's problem was that he kept thinking about himself.
 It made him rich, powerful, a great success.
 As for happiness, though, he did not have a chance.
 Happiness lives in the realm called Not-I.” (Celebrating Life, pg.47-8)

-As the rebbe explained and as Rabbi Sacks amplifies, happiness is not created by being self-centred.
+As the Rebbe explained and as Rabbi Sacks amplifies, happiness is not created by being self-centered.
 Our happiness is generated when we serve a higher cause, when we assist others, when we live for something larger than ourselves, when we raise another person, when we build for the community.

 So please discuss:

 We all want to be happy.
 But how do we get there?

 Is Rabbi Sacks correct?
 Is the person with the “private jet, the apartment on Fifth Avenue, the Armani suits” really not happy?
 If so, why do many people spend so much interest in celebrities and their lifestyle?